 Government has also promised to make further improvements to the online application system, which has seen some issues.
 This means almost all parents should receive a response within five working days, and most get their decision instantly.

 Childcare voucher schemes, like the one we offer, will close to new entrants on 4 October 2018.

 If you’re new to childcare vouchers you must join a scheme and have the value of your childcare voucher taken from your pay by the closing date.
 When the scheme closes to new entrants you can keep getting vouchers for as long as you remain eligible.

 If you’re already registered for childcare vouchers you must have at least one voucher taken from your pay in every rolling 12-month period through your current employer.
 If it’s more than 12 months since your last childcare voucher, your eligibility has lapsed, so you need to receive one by the closing date to stay on the scheme.

 After the closing date, TFC will be the only scheme open to new joiners.

 Assuming you’re eligible for both schemes, some working parents will be better off with TFC and some will save more with childcare vouchers.
-If you use (or plan to use) registered childcare, and to ensure you have a choice, register on your employer’s childcare voucher scheme today (and receive a childcare voucher by the closing date) to give yourself the luxury of time to work out what’s best for you and your family, based on your circumstances over the long term.
-(It's also worth knowing that after October 2018 you can't switch from TFC to childcare vouchers.
+If you use (or plan to use) registered childcare, and to ensure you have a choice, register on your employer’s childcare voucher scheme today and have the value of a childcare voucher taken from by 4 October.
+This will give yourself the luxury of time to work out what’s best for you and your family, based on your circumstances over the long term.
+(It's also worth knowing that after the childcare voucher scheme closes you can't switch from TFC to childcare vouchers.
 But you can switch from childcare vouchers to TFC).Close